Pupil Personal Development

 It was important for the house teams to be named after relevant, diverse and inspiring individuals, from different backgrounds within Great Britain.
 Therefore, the houses are all named after four successful British Artists.
 These artists each have a different discipline within art, they are: Gormley, Hockney, Banksy, Wiltshire.

-The House captains for this year are below.
+The House captains each year are members of Year 6.

 Junior Leadership Team